 There’s less waste – sustainability improves, and so does productivity.

-But how does the farmer make those connections?
+But how does an ag retailer get connected to the farmer?

 That’s where AgGateway comes in.

 We provide a safe forum for developers and other businesses serving the farmer to agree on standards and other resources, so the farmer can get tools that connect to each other.